SantinoPetrovic/odd-hill-test-result/README.md

 This repository contains results for making a test from Odd Hill.

-The following test result contains routing for following points:
+The following test result contains routings for following points:

 - List all books
 - List all authors